 Economies in emerging markets increasingly need to rely on renewable energy sources as well as implement energy and resource efficiency measures in the face of rising energy prices and potential energy shortages.
 Outdated generation facilities need to be upgraded in order to avoid energy losses and ensure an ongoing energy supply despite increasing demand.
 Meanwhile, end users still deploy outdated equipment and technologies, leading to further energy waste and CO2 emissions.
 Experience shows that investments in renewable energy (RE) as well as in energy and resource efficiency on a wider scale are the most advantageous ways of saving energy resources and costs.
-Such investments have short payback periods, attractive return rates, and debt service can often be covered by cost savings.
-Given increasing prices for energy and resources worldwide, companies that recognize the importance of energy and resource efficiency today will have a competitive advantage tomorrow.
+Such investments typically have short payback periods, attractive return rates, and debt service can often be covered by cost savings.
+Given increasing prices for energy and resources worldwide, companies and households that recognize the importance of energy and resource efficiency today will have a competitive advantage tomorrow.

 Though the importance of energy efficiency in the industrial and residential sector as well as renewable energies for on- and off-grid electricity generation are widely recognized, many commercial finance institutions are still hesitant to finance RE and energy and resource efficiency projects.
-Further obstacles preventing such projects from being financed include legislative and regulatory frameworks, particularly for RE development, a lack of economic incentives due to artificially low energy tariffs, limited local capacities to prepare project proposals, and general lack of awareness of the benefits of implementing these measures.
+Further obstacles preventing such projects from being financed include legislative and regulatory frameworks, particularly for RE development, a lack of economic incentives due to artificially low energy tariffs, limited local capacities to prepare and assess project proposals, and general lack of awareness of the benefits of implementing these measures.

 Furthermore, many banks are unfamiliar with RE and energy and resource efficiency financing, and perceive lending to these sectors rather a risk than a means of diversifying their portfolio.